Barbara E. Little

 - Philadelphia Estate Planning Counsel

-- Philadelphia Bar Association Probate Section, Tax Committee, Secretary
+- Philadelphia Bar Association Probate Section, Executive Council (2018 – Present) and Tax Committee, Secretary (2017 – Present)

-- Union League of Philadelphia, Member, Youth Works Foundation, South Jersey Business Forum Directorate, 1% (business women’s table) Lunch Coordinator, 2011-present
+- Union League of Philadelphia, Member, Youth Works Foundation, 1% (business women’s table) Scholarship Coordinator, 2011-present

-- Samaritan Hospice and Health Care Planned Giving Committee, Member
+- Samaritan Hospice and Health Care Planned Giving Committee, Member, 2015 – present

-- Gloucester County Chamber of Commerce, Education Committee, Member, 2012-present
+- Gloucester County Chamber of Commerce, Member, 2012-present

 - Alice Paul Institute, Development Committee, 2012-2014